envris/digital-trade-handbook/service-design-delivery-process/alpha.md

 continue to develop a vision for the service using your user journey and user story map
 - create storyboards to see possible solutions
 - create prototypes to test hypotheses with users — you should explore hypotheses with different kinds and fidelity of prototypes
-- keep updating your decision register, that contains the evidence that guides what you will build in Beta
+- keep updating your decision register that contains the evidence that guides what you will build in Beta stage
 - identify service performance metrics
-- complete the stage by defining the minimum viable product.
+- complete the stage by defining the minimum viable product (MVP).

 ## Prototype to find what works, not what's popular